draav/Minecraft_PokeWorld/README.md

 ## Export resources to map

 When developing on windows I used this script  to copy my resources directly into the world file.
 This way when I reload the world I instantly get my changes visible.
-If I don't use any parameters it just gets copied into the resourcepacks folder.
+The default command will just export the pack directly to the world save folder (`/PokeWorld`):

+`powershell scripts/export_resources.ps1`

+If you want to put it somewhere else you can use parameters to adjust it:

-`powershell .dev/export_resources.ps1 -path $APPDATA\\.minecraft\\saves\\Minecraft_PokeWorld -name resources`
+`powershell scripts/export_resources.ps1 -path $APPDATA/.minecraft/resourcepacks -name PokeWorld_test`